AntonSol919/linkspace/homepage/index.md

 Essentially their rows are "/table_name/primary_key = value", and a SQL query can address multiple entries.

 The point is not to compare linkspace to HTTP or to replace SQL.
-I bring them up as an argument for the unreasonable effectiveness of organizing data in a (sorted) tree.
+I bring them up as an argument for the effectiveness of organizing data in a (sorted) tree.

 Exchanging data can be thought of as combining **your tree** with **another tree**.
 We've dubbed words to describe specific cases such as:
 '__creating posts__', '__uploading image__', '__upvote/like a post__', '__stream a video __', etc.
-Fundamentally they can be viewed as merging trees, and having an application provide a pleasant interface.
+Fundamentally they can be viewed as merging trees, with an application providing a pleasant interface.

 The majority of the internet that people interact with today follows a single host design.
 A design where you make a request to get the only 'real' copy of the tree.